Licensing FAQ - .NET components

 Can I transfer the license to another developer?

-Yes, you can reassign the license to another developer in case that the original developer is no longer working for you or has been assigned to a new role where access to the component is no longer required.
+Yes, you can reassign the license to another developer in case that the original developer is no longer working for you or has been assigned to a new role where access to the library is no longer required.

 As you can imagine, the answer is no. This applies to both commercial and free libraries.

-Rule of thumb: If your users are developers of any kind and you enable them to create code which calls Rebex component via some kind of proxy layer, then the answer is: No, it's not allowed.
+Rule of thumb: If your users are developers of any kind and you enable them to create code which calls Rebex libraries via some kind of proxy layer, then the answer is: No, it's not allowed.

 Examples of ALLOWED products: